etscar/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+# Here is a list of my favorite things:
+- cutting it too close
+- coffee
+- working too many hours at a coffee shop
+- procrastinating
+- hoping